Wireless Nintendo Classic Controllers Arrive to Apple Devices Thanks to Latest Wave of Updates

 For those that love nostalgia, Nintendo offers Bluetooth versions of their legendary classic controllers, including Nintendo 64, NES, SNES and Sega Genesis.
 Meant for use primarily with the Nintendo Switch, specifically, Nintendo Switch Online services, it seems the controllers will now work with a host of Apple devices in thanks to the recent wave of updates.

 First discovered by Steve Troughton-Smith, the developer posted in a tweet that the official Super Nintendo controller works with iOS and tvOS 16.1.
 Additionally, MacStories also reports that the Nintendo 64 controller works through pairing via bluetooth.
-Though it doesn’t seem like anyone has the new Sega Genesis or Nintendo controller handy, it seems safe to assume that they should work with the new wave of updates.
+Though it doesn’t seem like anyone has the new Sega Genesis or Nintendo controller handy for testing purposes.

 Neat, iOS/tvOS 16.1 support the official BT/USB-C Super Nintendo controller for the Switch 😄 I don’t have the N64 or NES versions to test with, but I believe they are supported now too 🎮 pic.twitter.com/mfkTIHpXun